10 Myths about life insurance debunked

 Myth #6: I don’t need life insurance because my employer gives me cover

 Some employers may provide life cover as an occupational benefit.
 However, even if this applies to you, it is still be a good idea to consider whether it meets your personal protection needs.
-For example it is unlikely that you will be able to choose the amount of protection and it may not cover your partner if you are in a relationship.
+For example it is unlikely that you will be able to choose the amount of protection and it may not cover your partner.

 You should also consider what would happen to your Death in Service cover should you lose your job.
 Read our guide on death in service vs life insurance.

-Myth #7: I will need to provide annual health check-ups
+Myth #7: I will need annual health check-ups

 Once you have your policy in place you will not be asked to provide annual health check-ups.